Longyearbyen – Bergen

 Fall in love with Lofoten

-The beating heart of the archipelago is the town of Svolvær, where the ship will be based for most of the day.
-There are shops and restaurants to enjoy, and you can spend hours exploring and getting to know the town.
+The beating heart of the archipelago is the town of Svolvær where your ship will be based.
+There are shops and restaurants to enjoy, and the hours can be spent exploring and getting to know the town yourself.

 Highlights of the Helgeland Coast

 The ship continues south and reaches the midpoint of the Norwegian coast.
-This is the Helgeland Coast, a well-known stretch full of distinctive mountains that have inspired charming myths and local folklore.
+This is the Helgeland Coast, a well-known stretch full of distinctive mountains that have inspired many a charming myth and local folklore.

-One highlight of the area is visiting the Vega archipelago, a cluster of some 6,500 islands, skerries, and islets.
-There’s a UNESCO world heritage center on the island of Gardsøy which showcases how highly prized eider down is harvested from the local eider ducks by providing little huts for them to build their nests in.
+As we sail, look out for the Vega archipelago, a cluster of some 6,500 islands, skerries, and islets.
+There’s a UNESCO World Heritage Centre on the island of Gardsøy which showcases how highly prized eider down is harvested from the local eider ducks by providing little huts for them to build their nests in.

 Further along from Brønnøysund is the unique Torghatten Mountain.
-The first thing you’ll notice about Torghatten is the hole that pierces right through its center.
-Legend has it that a spurned troll fired an arrow at his would-be lover after she rejected him, and Torghatten Mountain is the fossilized hat of a Troll King who attempted to block the arrow.
+The first thing you’ll notice about Torghatten is the hole that pierces right through its centre.
+Legend states that the hole is the work of an arrow fired by a spurned troll at his would-be lover and that Torghatten Mountain itself is the fossilised hat of a Troll King who attempted to block the arrow.

 At an easy pace, it takes about an hour to reach the hole in Torghatten on an optional excursion.
 The panoramic view of the trees and islands stretching out before you is well worth it.